Imagine Dragons: Musical style and influences

-Imagine Dragons' musical style has mainly been described as pop rock, electropop, pop, indie pop, indie rock, arena rock, and alternative rock.
-Their music also contains influences from synth-pop, dance-pop, trip hop, folk, drum and bass, dubstep, industrial, EDM, R&B, and hip hop.
+Imagine Dragons blur the lines between rock and pop, and have been described as pop rock, electropop, arena rock, alternative rock, indie pop and indie rock.
+Their music also contains elements of dance-pop, drum and bass, dubstep, EDM, folk, hip-hop, industrial, R&B, synth-pop, and trip hop.

 Dan Reynolds cites Arcade Fire, Nirvana, Muse, The Beatles, Paul Simon, Coldplay, Linkin Park, Harry Nilsson, and U2 as some of his and the band's artistic influences.
 In terms of success, Reynolds credits bands like Foster the People and Mumford & Sons for bringing alternative pop music to a new level of commercial success in recent years.